learosema/rasterfont.js/README.md

 # Demo

-To run this locally, you use the provided server.js.
+To run this locally, you can use the provided server.js.
 After running `npm install`, `npm start` runs a minimal express server for static files.

 You can also just look at this project's [Github page](https://terabaud.github.io/rasterfont.js/)